HananAlasfoor/HananAlasfoor/README.md

 # HananAlasfoor

 Hi!
-My name is Hanan and I'm a data analyst.
+My name is Hanan an I'm a data analyst.
 I'm and expert at <b>PYTHON</b>